In this programme, you will study half of your modules (60 credits) in English Language and half in English Literature (60 credits).

 Why study this course

-Consistently rated highly in the UK teaching and research rankings, the Department of English at Birmingham is widely respected and attracts a high calibre of undergraduate talent.
+Consistently rated highly in the UK teaching and research rankings and ranked 39th in the world in the QS World Rankings, the Department of English at Birmingham is widely respected and attracts a high calibre of undergraduate talent.
 Part of the School of English, Drama and American & Canadian Studies, the department offers exciting opportunities, first-class facilities and a commitment to excellence in teaching.
-The Department is one of very few in the UK that offer large concentrations of expertise in both English Language and English Literature.
+Birmingham is one of very few universities in the UK that offer large concentrations of expertise in both English Language and English Literature.

 The English Language side of the programme is rooted in the University of Birmingham’s long tradition of English Language teaching and research.
 English Language has been a core element of the Birmingham English BA since 1965 and students have been following Joint Honours combinations in English Language since 1998.